 Fans often want a shot to race against Roadkill vehicles, so this is the chance!
 Here’s how it will work.

-On Saturday, January 20 at Tucson Dragway, a lotto box will be available at the merchandise tent.
+On Saturday, January 19 at Tucson Dragway, a lotto box will be available at the merchandise building.
 Those racers who wish to have a chance to win a spot in the Fans vs Roadkill Showdown will be instructed how to drop an entry into the box.
 Those who enter must be paid racer entries to the Roadkill Zip-Tie Drags event.

 In early afternoon, a random drawing will be held on the starting line of the drag strip as the Roadkill hosts pull 10 entries who will get to participate in the Fans vs Roadkill Showdown.